RobinOnTheWay/livn-doc/Tips for Front-end Developpers about Using the Flow data.md

 ## 2. Validate the user input value for answers before submit to Apis

-To avoid error handling when call the Livn Api, validation of the answer to question should be carried out in the front-end before calling the Livn Api.
+To avoid error handling when calling the Livn Api, validation of the answer to the question should be carried out in the front-end before calling the Livn Api.

 ### 2.1 Presence validation

-Except for followUpQuestions, any question that is marked by the property of ***required***  as true, must be given a answer with value.
+Except for followUpQuestions, any question that is marked by the property of ***required***  as true, must be given an answer with value.

 For followUpQuestions, if the corresponding selectedOption is selected, and the current followUpQuestion is marked by the property of ***required*** as true, it should also be answered with a value.

-Question that is marked by the property of ***required*** as false can be answered or ignored.
+Questions that are marked by the property of ***required*** as false can be answered or ignored.
 If answered, the value should be included in the request when calling the LivnApi.

 ### 2.2 Format validation